jpgoldberg/toy-crypto-math/docs/source/modules/utils.rst

 .. autofunction:: digit_count

 Coding this is a math problem, not a string representation problem.
-Idetally the solution would be to use
+Ideally the solution would be to use

 ..  math:: d = \lfloor\log_b \| x \| + 1\rfloor